 Phil Deer is a fan of a Magic Roundabout in Colchester:

-Good to see that Ring Junctions were still being installed as recently as the early 1990s - there's hope for a revival yet!
+It's quite surprising that Ring Junctions were still being installed as recently as the early 1990s - perhaps there's hope for a revival yet!